Ideki/UIPlayNiceExample/README.md

 ## How to set a custom icon for your mod quests?

-The simplest integration you can do with UIPlayNice is a custom quest icon.
+The simplest integration you can do with UIPlayNice is a custom quest icon.<br>
 To set this up do the following:

 1. Follow all instructions from the ([Tutorial](#tutorial)) to create your mod